Why Emily Tressa’s gender reassignment is bad for kids struggling with homosexuality

 Emily claims she is happy.
 After all, she can now have sexual relations with other men and feel beautiful from the inside.
 “It feels almost like, I’m finally fully complete now,” she said.
 However, we can only be complete with Christ, apart from Jesus we will never be happy.
 Transgenders like her will eventually discover the tragedy that comes in messing up her body.
 Our body is God’s temple.
 (1 Corinthians 6:19-20)

 Others who underwent the same surgery regret their decision.
 Vins Santiago, Philippine’s first full transgender went through a difficult life after his surgery.
 Likewise, former transgender Walt Heyer said: “transitioning won’t heal real issues.”
 In fact, despite Mark Estephen’s transgender fame and fortune, she never had real joy.

-The support of Emily’s mom out of love and acceptance doesn’t make it upright.
-The Bible tells us that there is a way that seems right, but in the end, leads to destruction.
-(Proverbs 14:12)
+There is a way that seems right, but in the end, it leads to destruction.